-In-car GPS navigation units are proving more popular as their price continues to fall.
-Where a premium GPS unit with top-end features once retailed for close to $1000, newer models can be had for less than $500.
+In-car GPS navigation units are becoming more popular as their price continues to fall.
 These handy devices provide drivers with turn-by-turn navigation across Australia (and often across the globe), meaning you’ll never have to reach for a street directory again.

-As well as directing you to and from specific locations, various GPS units may also navigate you to points of interest (POIs), pinpoint your current location in the event of an emergency and synchronise with your mobile phone via Bluetooth connectivity to enable hands-free phone calls.
+As well as directing you to and from specific locations, various GPS units may also navigate you to points of interest (POIs), pinpoint your current location in the event of an emergency and synchronise with your mobile phone via Bluetooth connectivity to enable hands-free calling.

 SUNA Traffic Channel